hotpunkx/glitchguess/docs/prd.md

 - Theme switcher: Fixed position button in top right corner, visible on all pages, with bold icon and smooth transition effects

 ### 3.4 Responsive Design

-\n- Fully mobile-friendly and responsive across all screen sizes
+- Fully mobile-friendly and responsive across all screen sizes
 - Touch-optimized button sizes for mobile devices
 - Adaptive layout maintaining Neubrutalism aesthetic on all viewports